Overview

 Stable Income Strategy

-Stable Income Strategy is designed to generate income competitive with fixed income during
+The Stable Income Strategy is designed to generate income competitive with fixed income

-this period of low interest rates but also seeks to generate some portfolio growth over time.
+when interest rates are relatively low and also seeks to generate some growth over time.
+The

-The goal is to build a stable portfolio value over time with a similar or higher yield than the
+goal is to build stable value over time with a similar or higher yield than the Bloomberg

-Bloomberg Barclays U.S. Aggregate Bond Index.
-This well-diversified portfolio will focus on
+Barclays U.S. Aggregate Bond Index.
+This well-diversified strategy will focus on what we

-what we perceive to be quality assets in several specific categories including: fixed income –
+perceive to be quality assets in several specific categories including: fixed income – short and

-short and intermediate maturities, utilities, REITs (Real Estate Investment Trusts), and
+intermediate maturities, utilities, REITs (Real Estate Investment Trusts), and several

-several companies that generate market similar yields that have also shown consistent
+companies that generate market or better yields that have also shown consistent dividend

-dividend growth over time.
-This is not a high yield-oriented strategy, and it will use both
+growth over time.
+This is not a high yield-oriented strategy, and it will use both individual

-individual and managed products to meet the stability and income goal.
+and managed products in an effort to meet its stability and income goal.

 Custom Strategy

-comprehensive, customized portfolio strategy tailored specifically for a client’s needs across
+comprehensive, customized strategy tailored specifically to a client’s needs across multiple

 Note: All investments involve the risk of loss, including (among other things) loss of principal, a